Why do we play the piano?

 Written by ANDREW EALES

-In my recent article Why Bother with Scales?
+In my previous article Why Bother with Scales?
 I considered the many benefits that arise from regularly playing and teaching scales and arpeggios.
+Now, in this shorter post, I’m going to hone in on one especially important advantage which is sometimes overlooked entirely.

 This significant benefit is certainly not to be sniffed at, and fosters a technical ability that is otherwise unlikely to develop during the formative stages of learning the piano.
-Let’s consider how this works…
+Read on, and let’s consider how this works…

 Continue reading Learning to Play with Precision